 The decision to take on a fleet contract hopefully means that you have already invested, or plan to invest in staff and equipment to meet the needs of the fleet and match as closely as you can the service that would be provided by a franchised dealer.

 If you are looking after a whole fleet of vehicles, you are going to need some good insurance, but this will be one of your major expenses.
-Traders Insurance offers quotes from a panel of motor trade insurance specialists to ensure that you get the best price and comprehensive cover for your needs.
+Combined motor trade insurance is a good option and traders-insurance offers quotes from a panel of motor trade insurance specialists to ensure that you get the best price and comprehensive cover for your needs.